 Helpline volunteers answer calls to our helplines from our Auckland or Christchurch call centres.
 This is an opportunity to learn and work within a highly supportive team with full training and supervision provided.
-Skills can contribute towards other educational development.
-In return we ask for a commitment of a minimum of 3 shifts per month as well as a monthly supervision meeting.
+Skills can contribute to other educational development.
+In return, we ask for a commitment of a minimum of 3 shifts of 3 hours per month as well as a monthly supervision meeting.
 Shift times can fit around your schedule and can include daytime, evenings and weekends.

 To be a helpline volunteer you need to be:

 - a permanent New Zealand resident and within reasonable driving distance of a Lifeline call centre

 - able to express yourself clearly and fluently in spoken and written English

 - able to demonstrate a reasonable level of life experience to suit the needs of Lifeline callers